MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 ### Supported operators
-FPL supports methods for [String operators](link), [Math operators](link), [Geo operators](link), and [DateTime](link) types.
+FPL supports methods for [String operators](fpl-lang-ref.md#string-operators), [Math operators](fpl-lang-ref.md#math-operators), [Geo operators](fpl-lang-ref.md#geo-operators), and [DateTime](fpl-lang-ref.md#datetime-types) types.
 Click the links for information and examples.

 ### Lists
-You can create a rule with a previously created [custom list](rules.md) .
+You can create a rule with a previously created [custom list](rules.md).
 To check if a specific value is contained in one of your lists, use the **ContainsKey** operation.
 Specify the list name, the column, and the key you want to check.
 For example, if you have a single-column list of risky email addresses, titled *Risky email* list

 |Risky email |